-Tip: If there is not enough information in a given Usage Log document in a view such as the above, with a little programming you can use the Replica ID and document UNID to open the original document to retrieve its base data (rather than just the data in the Usage Log document).
-Starting with NotesTracker Version 5.0 another approach would be to set up the "UsageTracking_SpecialDoc" field (described earlier in this guide) with a text string that can be parsed (say, using the @Explode command) into separate subfields that can as column values for the Breaking News view.
+Tip: In designing a view such as the above, there may not be enough information in a Usage Log document about the original document's contents.
+If so, with just a little programming you can use the Replica ID and document UNID to open the original document and retrieve the extra data you need for the view.
+Starting with NotesTracker Version 5.0 another approach would be to set up the "UsageTracking_SpecialDoc" field (described earlier in this guide) with a text string that can be parsed (by using the @Explode command, for example) into separate subfields that can act as appropriate column values for the Breaking News view.